Thank you for visiting my website!

 Yes, I am also a spinner, a knitter, and rarely (and poorly) a crocheter... crochetist???

 I began knitting in the early 2000s and shortly thereafter started spinning.
 Spindles weren't available where I lived so I used my woodworking skills to create my own.
-In the last few years I have concentrated on refining my methods and style and have decided to pursue elegant spindles with a satin, natural, finish.
+In the last few years I have concentrated on refining my methods and style and have decided to pursue elegant spindles with a glossy, natural, finish.

 After sanding and polishing, I apply 2 coats of Odie's Oil to all of my wood products.